aspitz1/ACNHVillagerDirectory/README.md

 **We're using [ACNH API](http://acnhapi.com/) for all of our Villager data.**

-🚧 ACNH is under construction 🚧
+🚧 ACNH Villager Directory is under construction 🚧